Winter Harvest Bowl

 Walnut-Balsamic Vinaigrette (Oil-Free)

-- 1 small clove garlic (or ¼ tsp garlic powder)
+- 1 large clove garlic (or 2 small)

 How I Build the Bowl